urs-waldmann/CarND-Advanced-Lane-Lines/writeup.md

 ---

-## Camera Calibration
+## Camera calibration using chessboard images

-### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the first code cell in section "Camera calibration using chessboard images" of the IPython notebook located in "./adv_lane_fin.ipynb".
 I used the code provided by Udacity in the IPython notebook located in "./examples/example.ipynb".